 Steelhead trout Fishing

-Steelhead adults will soon begin returning to their natal streams to spawn.
-On the Juneau road system, Montana Creek and especially Cowee Creek, are the best locations to find steelhead.
+Steelhead fishing is winding down, with kelts returning to the ocean post-spawn.
+If you are still looking to catch-and-release a steelhead on the Juneau road system, Montana Creek, Fish Creek, and Cowee Creek, are the best locations to find them.
 In Southeast Alaska, most streams that contain steelhead have small annual returns (in the hundreds) and thus can be vulnerable to over-fishing.
 Retention of steelhead in the Juneau area is prohibited.
 Any steelhead caught in a drainage crossed by the Juneau road system must be released immediately.
 Current regionwide regulations elsewhere, away from the road system, prohibit any steelhead under 36" from being harvested and require that a harvest record be completed in ink immediately upon landing a steelhead that is to be harvested.
 Keep in mind that all fish should be treated with great care regardless of size to ensure the best chances for survival upon release.
 Please keep fish in the water while releasing.
 Our website has more advice on proper catch-and-release methods.

 Anglers should note that all sport fishing in Peterson Creek from the falls to the intertidal waters within a 200-yard radius of the creek mouth at saltwater is CLOSED April 1-June 30 to protect spawning steelhead.
 The Advisory Announcement can be found here and is provided below.